TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 36/Genesis 36.12.md

 ---

-And Timna was concubine to Eliphaz Esau's son; and she bare to Eliphaz Amalek: these are the sons of Adah, Esau's wife.
+Timna was concubine to Eliphaz, Esau's son; and she bore to Eliphaz Amalek.
+These are the sons of Adah, Esau's wife.